 who encounter some creepy clowns Halloween night.

 Brayden Norwood and his little brother were stuck at home on Halloween, forced to answer the doorbell and give out candy to the little kids.
 Conner had to miss a trick-or-treat party at his middle school.
 Brayden had to miss Jared’s Halloween Birthday party.
-All this because their folks had to rush to the hospital to see grandma.
+This was because their folks had to rush to the hospital to see their grandma.
 She’d fallen that afternoon, again.
 She wouldn’t move from her home where she lived by herself, even though it was obvious that she would be better off living in one of those senior housing communities that were opening up in the area.
-She needed to have someone who could be available to assist her and check on her during the day.
+She needed to have someone who could be available to assist her and check on her a few times a day.

-It was after eight p.m. and the number of kids coming to the door had lessened to the point that Brayden was ready to call it an evening so he turned off the porch light.
+After eight p.m. the number of kids coming to the door had lessened to the point that Brayden was ready to call it an evening, and he turned off the porch light.
 That was the signal that there wasn’t any more candy to be handed out.

 “That does it, Conner,” he called out.
 “We’re done giving away candy.”